rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 Baz’s impl of Bar
 ```

-We only need the `Type as` part if it's ambiguous, and we only need the `<>`
+We only need the `Type as` part if it’s ambiguous, and we only need the `<>`
 part if we need the `Type as` part.
 So if we only had the `f` method directly
 on `Baz` and the `Foo` trait implemented on `Baz` in scope, we could call the
-`f` method in `Foo` by using `Foo::f(&b)` since we wouldn't have to
+`f` method in `Foo` by using `Foo::f(&b)` since we wouldn’t have to
 disambiguate from the `Bar` trait.

 We could also have called the `f` defined directly on `Baz` by using
 `Baz::f(&b)`, but since that definition of `f` is the one that gets used by
-default when we call `b.f()`, it's not required to fully specify that
+default when we call `b.f()`, it’s not required to fully specify that
-implementation if that's what we want to call.
+implementation if that’s what we want to call.

-### Supertraits to Use One Trait's Functionality Within Another Trait
+### Supertraits to Use One Trait’s Functionality Within Another Trait

 Sometimes, we may want a trait to be able to rely on another trait also being
 implemented wherever our trait is implemented, so that our trait can use the
-other trait's functionality.
+other trait’s functionality.
 The required trait is a *supertrait* of the trait
-we're implementing.
+we’re implementing.

-For example, let's say we want to make an `OutlinePrint` trait with an
+For example, let’s say we want to make an `OutlinePrint` trait with an
 `outline_print` method that will print out a value outlined in asterisks.
 That
 is, if our `Point` struct implements `Display` to result in `(x, y)`, calling
 `outline_print` on a `Point` instance that has 1 for `x` and 3 for `y` would